-Lung Cancer Clinical Outcomes Publication 2016 (2014 data)
+The Lung Cancer Clinical Outcomes Publication or LCCOP 2017 (2015 data).

-Three outcomes are reported.
-These are the percentage of patients alive at 30 and 90 days after surgery, and the median length of stay for a lung cancer operation in this Trust.
-Beside these numbers are the combined figures for all Trusts in England that undertake lung cancer surgery within the NHS.
+Four outcomes are reported.
+These are the percentage of patients alive at 30, 90 days and one year after surgery, and the median length of stay before and after a lung cancer operation in this Trust.
+Survival data are adjusted to take into account some of the characteristics for the patient population being treated.

 Surgeons operating in this hospital

-|Wood Alan Jeffrey||51|
+|Wood Alan Jeffrey||81|

 Thoracic surgery units also undertake surgery for other cancers within the chest such as thymoma or mesothelioma, collapsed lungs known as pneumothorax, major infections and to biopsy suspicious areas, among other surgery.
 The SCTS collects data on these other operations in the thoracic registry.
 Some data for this hospital for the 2016-17 audit year* is given below;